KornHolio216/Border-radius-Previewer/README.md

 ## Project status

 This is an old learning project created when I was practicing basic frontend development.
-I keep it public as part of my programming journey journey :p
+I keep it public as part of my programming journey :p